travel students

 Travel

-Travel within the U.S. for current students
+Travel within the U.S. for current degree seeking students

 When you travel within the U.S. to any of the 50 states (including Alaska and Hawaii) or to the U.S. territories (Puerto Rico, Virgin Islands, Northern Mariana Islands, American Samoa), be prepared to take the following documents with you: